sat-masters/docs/Business/ESA GSTP/GSTP Ansøgning.md

 **Deliverables**
 - Performance of Legacy vs. new system on key metrics
 - Performance analysis of DTN vs no DTN protocols
+- Simulation of multiple satellites using multiple constellations as cohesive network.

 [SKAL nedenstående være her?]
 ##### WP 4